Last Updated on

 Owing to modern technology, fabric, and the high street is picking up the pace when it comes to denim.
 Indigo instantly looks more finished and this knee-length skirt falls at exactly the ideal point.

 The high street makes great suede pieces at a fraction of the price of its designer counterparts.
 Take advantage & embrace this seasons must-have texture and consistency.

 Choose styles with print on the front and back

-Prints should continue around the body & match up completely to the side seams; ones that do not really are a dead giveaway.
+Prints should continue around the body & match up completely to the side seams; ones that do not are a dead giveaway.

 Add some woven leather or fringe detailing